link2wales.co.uk -

 John Grindell – “Master of the synths” – all his recordings have been produced in his own studio at his Wrexham home, & published by Sain.
 2001 – had own record label &, as well as continuing to release own material, has signed Welsh Steps tribute band “Cama’” – debut single out 3rd December, 2001 on CD & Cassette.
 Mae STIWDIOJG yn cynrychioli JG, Cama’ ac yn darparu cerddoriaeth i S4C a chlybiau cerdd a jamboris i Sir Ddinbych, Conwy, Wrecsam a Phowys

-Grip, The - Prestatyn punk band, late 70s.
+The Grip – Prestatyn punk band, late 70s.
 Became The Vaj.
 (See also Capt Black & The Mysterons, The Plague, Rich Dick & The Phallic Emblems).
 More info req’d.

-Guests, The – Rock’n'roll covers band from Rhyl, circa 1988, feat Stuart Bickley (ex Green Dolphin Street) on drums.
+The Guests – Rock’n’roll covers band from Rhyl, circa 1988, feat Stuart Bickley (ex Green Dolphin Street) on drums.

 Gumshaw – Anglesey band played Melfest in Holyhead (Aug02).
 More info req’d